hsnetzer/coc-gpx/README.md

-# lt-gpx
+# coc-gpx
-gpx for the long trail
+gpx for the C&O canal towpath